+PWNA has been serving Indian Country for 30 years and evolved to a level of cultural competency and programming that allows us to impact hundreds of tribal communities year-round.
+Together with our tribal partners, we are improving quality of life for a quarter of a million Native Americans a year.

+OUR MOST CRITICAL ACCOMPLISHMENT:

-PWNA has been serving Indian Country for 30 years, evolving its cultural competency and programming to impact hundreds of tribal communities.
-Together with our tribal partners, we are improving quality of life for 250,000 Native Americans a year.
-OUR MOST CRITICAL ACCOMPLISHMENT is lifting up tribal citizens who are in the best position to create long-term change and advocate for policy change for Indian country.
-PWNA cannot bring about the legal, government, healthcare, and tribal policy change required for our long-term vision, so we focus on those who can - our tribal partners.
-Our effectiveness depends on their effectiveness and, on average, 90% of them report being more effective due to working with PWNA.
-These local change agents move us toward our vision of strong, self-sufficient Native American communities.
-OTHER THINGS PWNA IS DOING RIGHT are involving the people we serve in the delivery of the service to challenge poverty and dependency, listening to our tribal partners (aka customers) to strengthen our outcomes, ensuring the right infrastructure and in-kind network to support our work, and looking to industry experts for input.
+PWNA is empowering and developing community leaders who are in the best position to create long-term change and advocate for policy change for Indian country.
+PWNA cannot bring about the legal, government, healthcare, and tribal policy change required for our long-term vision, so we focus on the people who can - our reservation partners.
+Our effectiveness depends on their effectiveness and, on average, 90% of them report being better able to serve due to working with PWNA.
+That's a lot more local leaders who are better at creating change.
+This moves us toward our vision of strong, self-sufficient Native American communities.

+OTHER THINGS PWNA IS DOING RIGHT:

+- Involving the people we serve in the delivery of the service - Challenging dependency and poverty through involvement - Treating our community partners as customers, and listening to them to strengthen service and outcomes - Ensuring the right infrastructure and gift-in-kind network to support our work - · Looking to industry experts for input about moving toward our vision

-CREATING OPPORTUNITIES: PWNA effectively supports tribal communities by:
+CREATING OPPORTUNITIES FOR NATIVE PEOPLES TO IMPROVE QUALITY OF LIFE: PWNA effectively supports tribal communities by: